-The remainder of this chapter is structured as follows: Section 2.2 describes the relevant background in ILP.
-Section 2.3 implements the ILP formalisms of Prova and elaborates on several expressive formalisms in Prova which can be used to access and query external data sources using existing highly optimized query languages and construct modular scopes on the possible distributed knowledge base in order to constrain the search space on relevant background knowledge.
-Section 2.4 extends Prova with a highly scalable and efficient service-oriented middleware for deploying several Prova rule engines as distributed inference services on the Web.
-The middleware features complex event processing and conversation-based messaging for seamless integration of external tools and resources and for distributing ILP tasks in the Prova service grids.
-Finally, section 2.5 summarizes the novel design artifact for distributed rule-based ILP proposed.
+The further paper is structured as follows: Section 2 describes the relevant background in ILP.
+Section 3 implements the ILP formalisms of Prova and elaborates on several expressive formalisms in Prova which can be used to access and query external data sources using existing highly optimized query languages and construct modular scopes on the possible distributed knowledge base in order to constrain the search space on relevant background knowledge.
+Section 4 extends Prova with a highly scalable and efficient serviceoriented middleware for deploying several Prova rule engines as distributed inference services on the Web.
+The middleware features complex event processing and conversationbased messaging for seamless integration of external tools and resources and for distributing ILP tasks in the Prova service grids.
+Finally, section 5 summarizes the novel design artifact for distributed rule-based ILP proposed in this paper.